FM Qureshi, US envoy Khalilzad discuss Afghan peace process

 They discussed progress thus far made on the Afghan peace process, regional security and matters of mutual interest.

-Khalilzad briefed the foreign minister about the progress made during the seventh round of talks with the Taliban and his recent visit to Kabul.
+The US envoy shared with the foreing minister the outcome of the 7th round of US-Taliban peace talks in Doha and his recent engagements in Kabul.

-Speaking on the occasion, the foreign minister welcomed a joint statement issued following a session of intra-Afghan talks.
+Qureshi welcomed the progress achieved in the talks and the Intra Afghan Peace Conference in Doha in which all participants agreed upon a basic road map.

-He said the intra-Afghan talks would prove to be a milestone in the Afghan peace process.
+It was noted that ultimately the intra-Afghan dialogue would be vital to reach an agreement where Afghanistan becomes a stable, peaceful and prosperous country.

 The US envoy’s visit to Pakistan is being considered very important as he will later proceed to Qatar for the eighth round of talks with the Taliban and try to remove differences over certain complicated issues including differences over a timeframe for the withdrawal of foreign forces.